colinleroy/BurgerDisk/README.md

 (Or, you could by a v2 board and use this firmware.
 Still, it's not as easy as it should).

-So what I would love to is to design a new PCB, MIT-licensed too, so that anyone interested could build and sell them.
+If I manage to design a new PCB, it will be MIT-licensed too, so that anyone interested could build and sell them.
 Probably not me, I don't want to turn my hobby into work.

-Then I would like to fix/add features, maybe:
-- fix the Eject button so that one can rotate their bootable image
-- a jumper block to select 1, 2 or 4 partitions possible
-- a clean-room implementation of a basic image selection UI

 # SPIISD DIY KIT
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)